carnegiemellonracing/driverless/driverless_ws/src/controls/docs/source/explainers/slipless_model.rst

 .. note::

     The :math:`x` axis points forward and the :math:`y` axis points to the right.
 The car starts facing the positive x direction.
-    A positive yaw angle means the car is turning clockwise.
+    A positive yaw or steering angle means the car is turning clockwise.

 We use a modified bicycle model that introduces a couple of assumptions: